kubermatic/kubeone/README.md

 directory.

 For other installation methods, check the
-[Getting KubeOne guide][docs-install] on our documentation website.
+[Getting KubeOne guide][docs-getting-kubeone] on our documentation website.

 ## Features